 SITE PARTNER: lexus of brisbane is valued partner of Must Do Brisbane

-Tangalooma Island Resort has announced the exciting arrival of a new baby dolphin to its pod of wild dolphins that visit the Resort each night at sunset.
+Tangalooma Island Resort's latest arrival is Eclipse, a baby dolphin which has joined the pod of wild dolphins that visit the Resort each night at sunset.

 Tangalooma Island Resort has been hosting this same pod of wild dolphins every night since the 1980s.
 Guests of the Resort have the unique opportunity to interact responsibly with these magnificent creatures, participating in a supervised feeding experience that educates and inspires conservation awareness.